kailash-manasarovar/statement/docs/timeline/2024/april.md

 ![Paqui](../../content/images/fake-accounts/paqui1.png)

+- I believe this, and whatever caused the trigger in the next section, happened to *ensure* I didn't return to the conservatory after Easter break.
 - I believe the original account profile was: https://x.com/lane_deangelis but it could have been from other accounts too.
 Note the dogs on this one.

 ![Paqui profile account maybe](../../content/images/fake-accounts/the-paqui-account.png)